mbickers/personal-site/content/bookshelf/os-principles-and-practice.md

 Most of the content of the book is pretty digestible, and the case studies are all interesting and relevant.
 Chapter 9, on caching and virtual memory, was particularly well written.
-I really liked the discussion on when caches work well and when they reach limitations or pathological cases,
+I really liked the discussion on when caches work well and when they reach limitations or pathological cases.

 Perhaps it is difficult to write a beautiful operating systems book (particularly one for undergrads), given that a general textbook has to cover so much and that the field is still evolving.
 However, there were a few flaws that make the book tough to recommend: